 Rat abatements are now required before demolition in Seattle, Kirkland, and Shoreline.
 Parker Eco Pest Control is the leading provider of abatements in the Puget Sound.
 We’ll keep your project on track!

 What is the process for a rat abatement in Seattle?

 A rat abatement consists of 2 to 3 visits depending on how far out the demolition is.
 First we come out to inspect and lay traps/baits.
 We give you the required paperwork to get a demolition permit.
-On demo day we will return to pick up our equipment and issue a hard copy certificate that you present to the inspector.
-If demo is more than 30 days away we’ll return in between those visits to check traps/baits.
+After checking the baits/traps we issue your Rat Abatement Certification digitally and you present it to the inspector during the ground disturbance inspection.
+We return after demo to collect our equipment.

 What if I don’t know my demo date?

 An estimate is fine.
 We can begin the abatement immediately without an end date.

 What paperwork does the City of Seattle require for a rat abatement?

 SDCI requires two documents to keep your project on track; one at the beginning and one at the end.

 - The first document is a “Rat Abatement Declaration” which says that you will get an abatement on the property and follow all the rules.
 The Declaration is needed for your demolition permit.

 - The second document is a “Rat Abatement Certification” that certifies the abatement was carried out in accordance with the law.
 This form is emailed to you after we’ve met the City’s minimum requirements and been paid in full.